Last updated: 29 July 2026

 What renters get from the 2026-27 Budget

-The 2026-27 Federal Budget delivers four things directly for renters: an ongoing higher Commonwealth Rent Assistance (up over 50% since March 2022), strengthened tax settings for build-to-rent development (industry estimates 80,000 new BTR homes over a decade), $59.4 million in additional social housing income for at-risk young people, and Treasury's assessment that the negative gearing reforms will add less than $2 per week to median rents.
+The 2026-27 Federal Budget delivers three things directly for renters: an ongoing (but not further increased) Commonwealth Rent Assistance following two rises in 2023 and 2024, $59.4 million in additional social housing income for at-risk young people, and Treasury's assessment that the negative gearing reforms will add less than $2 per week to median rents.
+Build-to-rent tax settings are unchanged in this Budget.

 The big numbers